BarrecaMarco/BCPS/README.md

 }
 ```

-Once the function has been defined, we proceed with the actual calculation:
+Once the function has been defined, the BCPS can be computed:

 ```
 rankData <- rankGenes(exprs(eset))